bitflate/bitflate.github.io/_posts/2019-10-10-the-next-big-thing-in-crypto-using-inflation-to-create-payment-crypto.markdown

 ---
 layout: post
-title:  "The Next Big Thing in Crypto: Using Inflation to Create Stablecoin"
+title:  "The Next Big Thing in Crypto: Using Inflation to Create Payment Crypto"
 date:   2019-10-10 15:52:00 -0700
 categories: post
 author: doph